Maternity – Antenatal

-- This helps to confirm the date when your baby is due.
+- This helps to confirm the date when your baby is due

-- To see if you are expecting one baby or more!
+- To see if you are expecting one baby or more

-- This helps to locate the placenta (afterbirth).
+- This helps to locate the placenta (afterbirth)

-- Detects any abnormalities.
+- Detects any physical differences

 - It may be possible to identify the sex of the baby if you wish to know, but sometimes it is not possible to see.
-Scans are never done for this reason alone.
+Scans are never done for this reason alone

 - Photographs of the scan are available at a cost of £5.
-Please bring change.
+Please bring change

-Can scanning miss abnormalities?
+Can scanning miss unexpected development?

 If you have any questions, please ask at the maternity unit antenatal clinic or speak to your midwife.